thematthopkins/elm-test-journey/README.md

 Instead of mocking out low level Cmd's, the application under test defines an `Effect` type to represent all the side-effects your application can have.

-This makes test writing much less error prone and easier to maintain by writing our tests in terms of type-checkable `Effects`, instead of expected Http requests made up of evil strings.
+This makes test writing much less error prone and easier to maintain by writing our tests in terms of type-checkable `Effects`, instead of expected Http requests or Ports made up of evil json and strings.

 See [TodoExample.Effect](examples/src/TodoExample.elm)